Automattic/jetpack/readme.txt

 **Improved compatibility**

 * Lazy Images: fix issues with the Gazette theme.
+* Open Graph: add Open Graph Metabox to the list of conflicting plugins.
 * Masterbar: fix incompatibility with BeaverBuilder plugin.

 **Bug fixes**